freesewing/freesewing/markdown/dev/training/git/en.md

 To work with branches in git, we use the `git branch` command.
 If we run it without any additional info, git will show us a list of current branches.
-The active branch will have an asterix in front of it.
+The active branch will have an asterisk in front of it.

 ```bash
 git branch